massoncheg/forgejo-docs/docs/user/actions.md

 ### `jobs.<job_id>.container.options`

-A string of additional options, as documented in [docker run](https://docs.docker.com/engine/reference/commandline/run/).
-For instance: "--workdir /myworkdir --ulimit nofile=1024:1024".
+A string of the following additional options, as documented [docker run](https://docs.docker.com/engine/reference/commandline/run/).

+- `--volume`
+- `--tmpfs`

 > **NOTE:** the `--volume` option is restricted to a allowlist of volumes configured in the runner executing the task.
 See the [Forgejo Actions administrator guide](../../admin/actions/) for more information.